 Note: Flashing new firmware onto any hardware is potentially dangerous in that if the procedure is interrupted or otherwise not able to complete, your hardware may be rendered useless.
 Please proceed with caution only after fully understanding each step of the following instructions.
 If there are any questions, please contact Protectli support BEFORE proceeding.

 coreboot is installed using a program called ‘flashrom’ which is available for many linux distributions.
-Protectli validated the installation of coreboot using flashrom on Ubuntu 18.10 (see this link for guidance on installing Ubuntu on the Vault).
+Protectli validated the installation of coreboot using flashrom on Ubuntu 20.04 (see this link for guidance on installing Ubuntu on the Vault).
 It is important to use Ubuntu 20.04 or newer because previous versions of Ubuntu used an older version of flashrom that did not support the FW6A/B/C. While flashrom works under other operating systems, this has not been tested by Protectli.
-As such, we recommend using Ubuntu to upgrade your Vault to coreboot.
+As such, we recommend using Ubuntu 20.04 or newer to upgrade your Vault to coreboot.

 In the instructions below, “#” indicates a command line instruction in an Ubuntu Terminal window. “filename” refers to the actual name of the file.

-- Install Ubuntu desktop version on the Vault to the dedicated mSATA per the link above (we recommend the “Minimal” version for this task)
+- Install Ubuntu desktop version 20.04 or newer on the Vault to the internal mSATA per the link above (we recommend the “Minimal” version for this task)

 - Verify that Ubuntu desktop version is installed and reboot the system